 Killarney National Park is home to three scenic lakes – Lough Leane, Muckross Lake, and Upper Lake which you can admire either by going on the hike or from a boat tour.
 Lough Leane, with a number of small forested islands scattered throughout the 4,700 acres of water, is the largest one and with the Kerry Mountains in the background, make for perfect landscape photographs.

-On the clear day the lakes with their mountainous background provide visitors with a chance to get off dry land and onto the water for a memorable way to savour Killarney’s landscape.
-You can hire a boat at Ross Castle and arrange one of the experienced boatmen to take you out on the open water, take a trip on the waterbus or catch a boat from Muckross House to Dinis Cottage.
+On a clear day, the lakes with their mountainous background provide visitors with a chance to get off dry land and onto the water for a memorable way to savour Killarney’s landscape.
+You can hire a boat at Ross Castle and arrange for one of the experienced boatmen to take you out on the open water, take a trip on the waterbus or catch a boat from Muckross House to Dinis Cottage.